 There are several options you can configure to set up the lattice feature.
 Choose from different beam cross sections or beam profiles.
 You can even apply variability controls, and much more.

-When your Creo session and your 3D printer are connected to the network, you can directly interact with your 3D printer in real-time.
-Connectivity allows a bi-directional exchange of information between Creo 4.0 and supported Stratasys and 3D Systems printers.
+Now when your Creo session and your 3D printer are connected to the network, you can directly interact with your 3D printer in real-time.
+Connectivity allows a bi-directional exchange of information between Creo and supported Stratasys and 3D Systems printers.

 Plus, the connectivity functionality supports the direct exchange of information between Creo and i.materialise, a 3D printing service.
 You can automatically upload your Creo model to i.materialise.
 Then, through the embedded browser in Creo, you quickly receive a quote telling you how much it would cost to have your model 3D printed by i.materialise.

 Are you getting the most out of your additive manufacturing?
-Are you ready to shorten your product development process—all without leaving Creo 4.0?
-This post contains just a few of the ways Creo 4.0 additive manufacturing features help you make the most of your processes.
-Visit the Creo 4.0 page to find out more about this exciting new release today.
+Are you ready to shorten your product development process—all without leaving your CAD environment?
+This post contains just a few of the ways Creo additive manufacturing features help you make the most of your processes.
+Visit the Creo Additive Manufacturing page to find out more about what’s available today.